Who are DSAs for?

 - You can prove you have a disability, medical condition, sensory impairment, mental health condition, or specific learning difficulty which affects your ability to study.

 You should check your eligibility with the university or college directly.
+You can also use AbilityNet's support checker to find out what additional funding is available.

 For more details about eligibility, check out the gov.uk website.